maxiaoyuzdz/fximu2/README.md

 `gfsr` and `afsr` are gyro and accel sensitivities at system init. the defaults are 500DPS for gyro, and 4G for accel.

 `calibration_mode` sets the device in calibration mode. it will send raw sensor values as a Int16MultiArray, so the cal_bridge.py script can forward these to a virtual serial port, thus allowing calibration by a 3rd party software without updating the firmware, or removing the sensor from your robot.

+`steady_limit` sets after how many checkStates (returning true), the sensor will be in steady state.
+This was required to better the adaptive bias feature.
+Valid values are 2 to 127.

 See [CALIBRATION.md](https://github.com/altineller/fximu2/blob/master/CALIBRATION.md) for details.